ProboConnect/product-configurator/README.md

 }
 ```

-Or also contain the address, so the deliveries get fetched as well:
+Or also contains the address, so the deliveries get fetched as well:

 ```json
 {